JYang1997/sipser_notes/sipser_notes.md

 $E_{DFA}$ = \{$<A>$ | *A* is a DFA and $L(A)=\empty$\}

 Theorem 4.4 can be prove using iterative marking algorithm.
+Starting from initial state, mark it.
+Then mark all state with marked state as incoming state.
+Finally accept is no accept state
 #### Decidable problems concerning Context-Free Languages